komiklol/Patricks-Code-Snippets/README.md

 I'm currently in the second year of my apprenticeship as an **IT Specialist for Application Development**.
 My most-used programming language is **PHP**, but I enjoy exploring a variety of topics within tech.

+In every Project Folder you can find a `README.md` with a short description of the Project.

 ---

 ### What I'm Interested In